gabrielbarbera/AlphaTONCapitalIR/docs/notified_html_guidelines.md

 Provide manifest of all files if required

 🛡 14.
-Safe Harbor Statement (Boilerplate)
+Legal Compliance (Boilerplate)
-This website contains forward-looking statements regarding AlphaTON Capital Corp.’s business, operations, and financial performance.
+This website contains forward-looking statements regarding AlphaTON Capital Corp.'s business, operations, and financial performance.
 These statements are subject to risks and uncertainties that may cause actual results to differ materially.
 Please refer to SEC filings for a discussion of risk factors.

 Full Version: